 For some benefit sources, like retirement pensions or state unemployment programs, the rules for who can qualify vary by employer or by state.
 However, federal cash benefits rules generally do not vary.

-The following table provides two common federal benefit sources and describes the most common reasons a customer may qualify:
+The following table provides common federal benefits and describes the most common reasons a customer may qualify: